-The Padlock Ranch, located just outside of town, is one of the largest working ranches in the country.
-The German-born artist Hans Kleiber made Dayton his home in the early 1900s.
+Padlock Ranch, located just outside of town, is one of the largest working ranches in the country.
+The Germanborn artist Hans Kleiber made Dayton his home in the early 1900s.
 His studio, filled with etchings, furniture, and art supplies, is open and free to the public.
+Today, Dayton features a number of artist-run galleries and workshops open to the public.

 Pop into the Dayton Mercantile for a milkshake and a sandwich, and don't miss the Gallery on Main, the perfect spot to pick up local art and enjoy wine tastings and tapas pairings.
-Stretch your legs or join a game of volleyball or horseshoes at the Scott Bicentennial Park.
 Dayton is the gateway to Tongue River Canyon, a recreation area known for its scenic beauty and endless cave system.

 Built on rails and ties and incorporated in 1911, the Town of Ranchester is nestled deep in the heart of ranch country.
-Located between the City of Sheridan and the Bighorn Mountains, Ranchester sits just 9 miles south of the Montana state line.
+Located between the City of Sheridan and the Town of Dayton, Ranchester sits just 9 miles south of the Montana state line.
 Ranchester got its name from rancher S.H.
 Hardin - town names in Hardin's native England often ended in "chester," so Hardin dubbed the town "Ranchester."
 In addition to its namesake ranches, the town was the site of the loading dock for railroad ties hewn from harvested mountain timber and floated down the tie flume.
 Connor Battlefield State Park is located within the town limits and offers great fishing opportunities, a playground area, and sites for overnight camping.